 How does a bubble snake work?

-When you blow air through a bubble snake maker, hundreds on tiny bubbles are created.
-The bubbles stick to each other creating a big, long snake!
+When you blow air through a bubble snake maker, hundreds of tiny bubbles form.
+The bubbles stick to each other, creating a big, long snake!

 Why are bubbles round?